 New freshmen who apply to the university by February 1 of the year preceding their fall enrollment are automatically considered for merit scholarships.
 Awards will be based on official high school transcripts received at the original admission date and the best single sitting test score received in the Office of Admissions and Records prior to February 1st (December is the last qualifying test date).
 The academic index is calculated using the unweighted high school grade point average at the time of admission and the best single sitting college entrance test score (ACT or SAT I) received prior to February 1.
 A student must earn both a minimum 3.2 Unweighted cumulative HS GPA at admission and have a minimum 22 ACT equivalent test score reported before 2/1 to be considered for these scholarships.
 Students who receive a non-resident tuition discount such as WUE or Nevada Advantage are ONLY eligible to be considered for the Presidential and National Merit Scholarships.
-If you are committed to attending the University of Nevada, Reno, by accepting admission in MyNEVADA early (prior to January 30), you have the option of completing the Graduate & Undergraduate Scholarship Application which is due February 1.
+If you are committed to attending the University of Nevada, Reno, accept admission in MyNEVADA early (prior to January 30) so you have the option of completing the Graduate & Undergraduate Scholarship Application which is due February 1.
 This application, found in the supplemental forms section of MyNEVADA one working day after a student accepts admission in MyNEVADA, is the basis for selecting recipients for several dozen scholarship "upgrades" offered to incoming freshmen as well as many departmental scholarships.
 Musicians and those who plan to major in music, the music department has a mandatory supplemental scholarship application and audition process for new and returning students.
 Students offered the Pack Pride and Nevada Scholar level scholarships must pay the $250 Advanced Registration Deposit prior to June 1 to receive funds.

 Scholarship Matrix (not applicable to students with reduced non-resident tuition such as WUE or Nevada Advantage)